 It's a proven fact that patients experience less pain after a laser procedure than they do with standard cold scalpel surgeries.
 However, if you are in pain, you can try common pain relief medications as prescribed by your doctor.

 Want to know if getting laser surgery for your haemorrhoids is the right move?
-Book an appointment with a Medcare specialist today.
+Book an appointment with a Medcare haemorrhoids or piles specialist today.